HotuRam/web-scraping/README.md

 - product image (or) any image, if any
 - background image

+# Just follow the Instruction in repo you find all the things..
 # So here we go........... this is our webpage (below)
 <br />
   <img align="left" alt="image" src="https://github.com/HotuRam/webpage_scraping/blob/main/images/17.png?raw=true" width="800" height="450" />